SabshinK/ALitRoom/README.md

 A Lit Room
 ===========
-I am testing the codebase of A Dark Room and changing the numbers of the game for research purposes, this is not my project.
+I am testing the codebase of A Dark Room and changing the numbers of the game for research purposes, **this is not my project**.
 To play the original game, go to the site below:

 [Click to play](http://adarkroom.doublespeakgames.com)